Social Service Worker Certificate

 HUMS 1771, Intro to First Nations Studies and Human Service Practice (3

 SOCW 2121, Social Welfare in Canada (3)

 HUMS 1671, Social Welfare Field Practicum (6) (final course)*

-The Consent to a Criminal Record Check form must be completed in full and submitted to the Program Assistant prior to registering for HUMS 1671.
+The Consent to a Criminal Record Check form must be completed in full and submitted to the program assistant prior to registering for HUMS 1671.
 A satisfactory criminal record check is required in order for the student to secure a field placement.

-Students must also participate the 210-hour practicum in a social service setting.
+Students must participate in the 210-hour practicum in a social service setting.
 The Field Practicum in HUMS 1671 is offered in a choice of one of two delivery timeframes.
-Students may choose a part-time option in which they are placed in a community agency three days a week for a total of 10 weeks or they may elect to arrange a practicum for a six week full-time, placement (210 hours in total).
+Students may choose a part-time option in which they are placed in a community agency three days a week for a total of 10 weeks, or they may elect to arrange a practicum for a six week full-time, placement (210 hours in total).
 The minimum course completion time is 15 weeks.